john-science/python_for_scientists/classes/08_taking_the_next_step/lecture_08.md

 # Taking the Next Step

 All the material in this course so far was just too define "the rules" of Python.
-But writing good code means knowing more than just the rules that define a language.
-You can teach a six-year-old the rules to chess, but that doesn't mean the world's Grand Master.
-A lot of practice, knowledge, and skill are needed for that.
-The rest of this class will be devoted to taking this next step.
+But writing good code means more than just knowing the rules that define a language.
+You can teach a six-year-old the rules to chess, but that doesn't make them the world's Grand Master.
+A lot of knowledge, skill, and practice are needed to earn that title.
+The rest of this class will be devoted to taking the next step beyond basic syntax.

 ## Writting Better Code